Braid moves in commutation classes of the symmetric group: Introduction

 \subsection{Homomesy}

-In Section~\ref{sec:even_odd_homomesy}, we reprove and refine Theorem~\ref{thm:braid_hooks} and its generalization Theorem~\ref{thm:braid_moves_young_tableaux} using \defn{homomesy}.
+In Section~\ref{sec:even_odd_homomesy}, we provide an independent bijective proof of Theorem~\ref{thm:braid_hooks} and its generalization Theorem~\ref{thm:braid_moves_young_tableaux} by refining the previous statements using \defn{homomesy}.
 Homomesy was introduced by Panyushev~\cite{panyushev.2009} and later Propp and Roby~\cite{propp.roby.2013}.
 It involves partitioning the underlying set into orbits under some group action, and proving that the averaging property still holds on each orbit.
 Formally, let $S$ be a set, $s$ a statistic on $S$, and $G$ a group acting on $S$.
 Then $s$ is \defn{homomesic} with respect to the action of $G$ if the average of $s$ on orbits is constant.

 In our case, $G$ is the dihedral group generated by a ``bipartite'' version of promotion, namely the odd and even operators $\tau_o$ and $\tau_e$. \begin{theorem} The number of braid hooks is homomesic with respect to the action of the group $\langle \tau_o,\tau_e\rangle$ on shifted SYT of staircase shape. \end{theorem} This statement admits the same generalization, stated in Theorem~\ref{theorem.homomesy}, to right justified tableaux as in Theorem~\ref{thm:braid_moves_young_tableaux}.
 Section~\ref{sec:even_odd_homomesy} provides a self-contained bijective proof of Theorem~\ref{theorem.homomesy words} (which is a reformulation of Theorem~\ref{theorem.homomesy}) in the terms of reduced words.
+It is similar in spirit to the proof of Theorem~\ref{thm:braid_moves_young_tableaux} in that it uses certain toggle operators which admit inverses when a braid is present.

 It turns out that in general the number of braid hooks is \emph{not} homomesic with respect to the abelian subgroups of our dihedral group $\langle \tau_o, \tau_e \rangle$.
 Hence Theorem~\ref{thm:braid_hooks_homomesy_even_odd} provides an example of homomesy with respect to a nonabelian group that is not implied by a homomesy of an abelian subgroup (see~\cite[Section~2]{roby.2015} for a discussion about this).
+In fact this is one of the very first examples of dihedral homomesy.
+To the best of our knowledge, the only other known examples have appeared in~\cite{hohlweg.lortie.raymond.2010}, where it is proven that the barycenter of any associahedron coincides with that of the permutahedron by using homomesy with respect to dihedral subgroups, and in~\cite{pilaud.stump.2015}, where this statement is generalized to Coxeter groups.

 In Section~\ref{subsection.homomesy poset} we give a homomesy result for more general posets, where the statistic is given by descents.